Recommendations and restrictions

 Current corona virus recommendations and restrictions in Espoo.

-In addition to these recommendations, the City of Espoo’s sectors and services have their own special recommendations and exceptional opening hours and service channels.
+In addition to these recommendations and restrictions, the City of Espoo’s sectors and services have their own special recommendations and exceptional opening hours and service channels.
 Related information is available on the website of these services.